pstiasny/VITABS/doc/index.md

 Getting VITABS
 ---------------
 You can get the latest development source at projects github at
 <https://github.com/PawelStiasny/VITABS>.
-Use git dowload the latest version
+Use git to dowload the latest version

     git clone git://github.com/PawelStiasny/VITABS.git

-To install, execute as root:
+To install, execute the following as root:

     python2 setup.py install